(Last updated: July 5, 2014)

 Try creating and running a “Hello, World” application.

 When done, launch NetBeans and run the menu item “Help→Check for Updates”.
 After installing updates (and restarting NetBeans), you may need to update or install additional plugins.
 To update or install plugins, use the “tools→Plugins” menu.
 Make sure you install at least Git, if not installed by default (depends on the version of NetBeans you install).

-NetBeans installs Git and some other versioning systems by default, so they don't show as plugins.
+NetBeans now installs Git and some other versioning system clients by default, so they don't show as plugins.
 Currently, it doesn't install CVS by default, so you will need that plugin if you plan on using that.